Ear candling: Safety and effectiveness

 Professor of Complementary Medicine Edzard Ernst wrote about ear candles: "There is no data to suggest that it is effective for any condition.
 Furthermore, ear candles have been associated with ear injuries.
 The inescapable conclusion is that ear candles do more harm than good.
 Their use should be discouraged."

 According to the US Food and Drug Administration (FDA), ear candling is sometimes promoted with claims that the practice can "purify the blood" or "cure" cancer.
 Health Canada has determined the candles do not affect the ear, and provide no health benefit; instead, they create a risk of injury, especially when used on children.
 In October 2007, US FDA issued an alert identifying ear candles (also known as ear cones or auricular candles) as "dangerous to health when used in the dosage or manner, or with the frequency or duration, prescribed, recommended, or suggested in the labeling thereof ... since the use of a lit candle in the proximity of a person's face would carry a high risk of causing potentially severe skin/hair burns and middle ear damage."

 A 2007 paper in the journal Canadian Family Physician concludes:

 Ear candling appears to be popular and is heavily advertised with claims that could seem scientific to lay people.
 However, its claimed mechanism of action has not been verified, no positive clinical effect has been reliably recorded, and it is associated with considerable risk.
 No evidence suggests that ear candling is an effective treatment for any condition.
 On this basis, we believe it can do more harm than good and we recommend that GPs discourage its use.

-A 2007 paper in American Family Physician said:
+A 2007 article in American Family Physician said ear candling should be avoided, stating:

-Ear candling also should be avoided.
-Ear candling is a practice in which a hollow candle is inserted into the external auditory canal and lit, with the patient lying on the opposite ear.
 In theory, the combination of heat and suction is supposed to remove earwax.
 However, in one trial, ear candles neither created suction nor removed wax and actually led to occlusion with candle wax in persons who previously had clean ear canals.
 Primary care physicians may see complications from ear candling including candle wax occlusion, local burns, and tympanic membrane perforation.

 Material appearing after ear candling is actually residue from the candle itself.

 The Spokane Ear, Nose, and Throat Clinic conducted a research study in 1996, which concluded that ear candling does not produce negative pressure and is ineffective in removing wax from the ear canal.
-Several studies have shown that ear candles produce the same residue — which is simply candle wax and soot — when burnt without ear insertion.
+Several studies have shown that ear candles produce the same residue – which is simply candle wax and soot – when burnt without ear insertion.

 At least two house fires (one fatal) have been caused by accidents during ear candling.

 A survey of ear, nose and throat surgeons found some who had treated people with complications from ear candling, and that burns were the most common.